 Strain out the flowers and pass the liquid a second time through a fine-mesh strainer lined with damp cheesecloth.

-This story was originally published in December of 2019.
+This story was originally published in our Winter 2019 issue.